meelgroup/approxmc/README.md

 `false,false` solution, so out of their 4 possible settings, one is banned.
 Therefore, we have `2^5 * (4-1) = 96` solutions.

+## Guarantees
+ApproxMC provides so-called "PAC", or Probably Approximately Correct, guarantees.
+In less fancy words, the system guarantees that the solution found is within a certain tolerance (called "epsilon") with a certain probability (called "delta").
+The default tolerance and probability, i.e. epsilon and delta values, are set to 0.8 and 0.2, respectively.
+Both values are configurable.

 ## How to use the Python interface
 Install using pip:
 ```bash